 Girtab – κ Scorpii (Kappa Scorpii)

-Girtab is composed of two stars and at a distance of 480 light-years away from Earth, is 6,911 times brighter than our Sun.
-The first star is 17 times larger than the Sun with the second star also greater in size.
+Girtab is made up of two stars and at a distance of 480 light-years away from Earth, is 6,911 times brighter than our Sun.
+The first star is 17 times larger than the Sun, with the second star also greater in size.
 The name Girtab is the Sumerian word for ‘scorpion’.

 π Scorpii (Pi Scorpii)

 Pi Scorpii, also known as ‘Fang’ comprises three stars at a distance of 590 light-years from Earth.
-The primary star of the three is 21,900 times brighter than our Sun.
+The main star of the three is 21,900 times brighter than our Sun.

 Jabbah – ν Scorpii (Nu Scorpii, 14 Scorpii)

 Iota Scorpii is composed of two stars.
-Iota-1 Scorpii is 12 times larger than the Sun and 35,070 times brighter and is sometimes known by its proper name, Apollyon.
-Iota-2 Scorpii is 3,700 light-years distant from Earth.
+The first is 12 times larger than the Sun and 35,070 times brighter, and is officially called Apollyon.
+The second is is 3,700 light-years away from Earth.

 Al Niyat – σ Scorpii (Sigma Scorpii)

-Sigma Scorpii comprises several stars at a distance of 568 light-years from Earth.
-The name Al Niyat (or Alniyat), which the star shares with Tau Scorpii), comes from the Arabic an-niyāţ, which means ‘the arteries’.
-The two stars mark the arteries around the scorpion’s heart.
+Sigma Scorpii is made up of several stars, which sit at a distance of 568 light-years away from Earth.
+The star’s name Al Niyat (which the star shares with Tau Scorpii), is derived from the Arabic, an-niyāţ, which translates as ‘the arteries’.
+The two stars represent the arteries around the scorpion’s heart.

 Al Niyat – τ Scorpii (Tau Scorpii)

-Tau Scorpii is 470 light-years distant from Earth and is 18,000 times brighter than the Sun.
+Tau Scorpii is 470 light-years away from Earth and is 18,000 times brighter than the Sun.

 Lesath – υ Scorpii (Upsilon Scorpii)